timrekelj/miq-data-backup/README.md

 # Data backup and restore
----

-In my research I have found [this](PostgresDB.md) and documented it.
-I tried it on my computer but had troubles with postgresql installation.
-I still uploaded this file but I may change it in future when I fully test it.
+[Here](PostgresqlDB.md) are instructions for creating backups of ManageIQ database and restoring it to another machine.
+I tried it on my computer and it is working.
+The instructions are only for backup of `vmdb_development` database for ManageIQ.